US designates Houthis as global terrorist organisation

 “The people of Yemen should not pay the price for the actions of the Houthis.”

-On Tuesday, US National Security Adviser Jake Sullivan warned that Washington remains “vigilant” against the possibility that recent violence in the Red Sea may be “on a path of escalation”.
+On Tuesday, Mr Sullivan warned that Washington remains “vigilant” against the possibility that recent violence in the Red Sea may be “on a path of escalation”.

 But Mr Sullivan, who spoke at the World Economic Forum in Davos, said Washington “sees a pathway” towards working with the Houthis.